Stormwater tips can be incorporated into daily life in order to ensure that the Town of Apex remains compliant with their NPDES Phase II permit.

 Around the Yard

-February is the time to consider pre-emergent weed control applications.
-Remember not to apply chemicals before heavy rains that would wash those newly applied chemicals into our streams and lakes.
-Help protect our water resources by always applying lawn chemicals during dry periods.
+Remember not to apply chemicals before heavy rains that could wash any newly applied chemicals into our streams and lakes.
+Help protect our water resources by applying lawn chemicals during dry periods.

-When raking your leaves to the curb for yard waste collection, be sure to keep them out of the road and away from storm drains and streams.
+When raking your leaves to the curb for yard waste collection, be sure to keep them out of the road and away from storm drains.

-These non-stormwater materials can clog drains and pipes, leading to flooding and water quality impairment.
-Town ordinances allow only rainwater in storm drains.
-Per the Yard Waste ordinance, all yard waste set at the curb for pick-up shall be placed 10 feet or more away from storm drain inlets.
-This 10 foot space reduces the likelihood that yard waste will flow to (and potentially clog) the town stormwater system.
+These non-stormwater materials can clog drains and pipes leading to flooding and water quality impairment.
+Per the Town’s Yard Waste ordinance, all yard waste set at the curb for pick-up shall be placed 10 feet or more away from storm drain inlets.
+This 10 foot space reduces the likelihood that yard waste will flow to the stormwater system.

 Pet waste is a health hazard and a potential surface water pollutant.
 Do not leave pet waste on sidewalks or other impervious (hard) surfaces where it can wash into storm drains and waterways.